Skip to content

 Overview

-Shenyang, in northeastern China, is home to one of that country’s first family medicine residencies.
-Visiting medical students and residents assist an American family physician and Chinese residents from the Chinese Medical University in serving the medical needs of local citizens.
-Medical care is provided at two urban outpatient clinics, a 100-child orphanage, and several rural sites in nearby areas.
+Shenyang, a city in northeastern China, is home to one of that country’s only family medicine fellowships.
+Visiting health profession students and residents physicians assist American and Chinese physicians and healthcare professionals in serving the medical needs of local citizens.
+Medical care is mainly provided at Deji Hospital and H’Image Doctor Clinic.

-Visitors serving with LIGHT will be able to communicate adequately in English, given that all the LIGHT physicians speak English, as does most of the staff.
-In addition to medical service, visitors to Shenyang can enjoy its numerous famous attractions, including the Imperial Palace, Zhao Ling Tomb, Fu Ling Tomb, the Water Caves, a botanical garden, and several scenic mountain sites.
+Visitors serving with LIGHT will be able to communicate adequately in English, given that all the LIGHT staff speak English, In addition to medical service, visitors to Shenyang can enjoy its numerous famous attractions, including the Imperial Palace, Zhao Ling Tomb, Fu Ling Tomb, the Water Caves, a botanical garden, and several scenic mountain sites.

 Location